-ARCHITECT'S RESPONSIBILITY • Provide a list indicating which credits, based on the project's zip code, are eligible to obtain the additional point as a Regional Priority and whether each related based credit is feasible.
+Provide a list indicating which credits, based on the project's zip code, are eligible to obtain the additional point as a Regional Priority and whether each related based credit is feasible.
+Refer to the standards for a particular Regional Priority credit as listed within the Green Schools Guide.

-ARCHITECT'S RESPONSIBILITY • Verify GSG base credit has been obtained.
+• Verify GSG base credit has been obtained.